MichaelACraig/ICode4FreedomWebsite/src/pages/about.md

 ---

-Hi there, my name is Michael.
+Hi there, my name is Mike.
 I'm a Computer Science student that has general expertise in many different areas of Computer Science, from AI/ML to Web Dev.
 I'm actually learning Astro + Preact to build out this website!

 On this website, I'll be posting about book reviews, technology related content, insights into my own philosophy, and other topics I feel like writing about.